 You cannot replace the yeast in this recipe with wild yeast sourdough.
 Sourdough recipes are entirely distinct.

-If you prefer to use active dry yeast, you’ll need to use more, and to “proof” the yeast in some of the milk first.
+If you prefer to use active dry yeast, youโll need to use more, and to โproofโ the yeast in some of the milk first.
 The general rule of thumb is to use 25% more active dry yeast than instant yeast, by weight.
-Here, that’s 15 grams of active dry yeast in place of 12 grams of instant yeast.
+Here, thatโs 15 grams of active dry yeast in place of 12 grams of instant yeast.

 FAQs

-Honestly, there are a lot of reasons why your gf dinner rolls may not have risen.
+there are a lot of reasons why your gf dinner rolls may not have risen.
 Most can be traced back to not following my recipe to a point.
 Here are some examples:

-- Bad measurements: Using too much flour will reduce the hydration ratio of the dough, preventing the yeast from activating; not using enough sugar won't give the yeast the food it needs to do its job.
+– Using too much flour will reduce the hydration ratio of the dough, preventing the yeast from activating; not using enough sugar won't give the yeast the food it needs to do its job.

 - Improper temperatures: If your milk is too cold, it will slow down activation of the yeast; if it's too hot, it will kill it.
 You also won't get a good rise if you leave your gluten free yeast dough in the fridge without a tight-fitting lid or in a drafty part of the kitchen.

-- Expired yeast: Bad yeast can also be a culprit.
+– Expired yeast: Bad yeast can also be a culprit.
 If you're not sure whether yours is good, add a bit to a mixture of warm water and sugar.
-If it's not frothy after 10 minutes, your yeast is no good.
+If it's not frothy after 10 minutes, your yeast is no good

-Dense gluten free soft rolls are usually the result of too much flour.
+Dense gluten free rolls are usually the result of too much flour.
 This is why I always suggest that you measure yours out using a kitchen scale rather than rely on a measuring cup.
+Be careful, as well, about incorporating too much flour into your rolls during shaping, which will also lower the hydration ration and reduce or eliminate yeast activity.

 Yes, making and freezing gluten free buns is a great way to save time.